Rgovys/ResourceBook/README.md

-# NMFS Open Science Collaborative Resource Book
+# RGovys Collaborative Resource Book

-This is an online resource by the NMFS Open Science community.
-[Read the book](https://nmfs-opensci.github.io/ResourceBook)
+This is an online resource by the RGovys community.
+[Read the book](https://rgovys.github.io/ResourceBook)

 # Attribution

 This is a copy of the [Quarto website template](https://github.com/Openscapes/quarto-website-tutorial) developed by Qpenscapes.
-This particular variant is based off [NMFS Openscapes](https://nmfs-openscapes.github.io)
+This particular variant is based off [NMFS Open Science](https://nmfs-opensci.github.io/ResourceBook/)

 # Can I copy this repo?